 Sometimes, though, teaching GUM is more than one homeschool mom can stomach in a given year for one reason or another.
 Or, perhaps you don’t feel up to the task yourself.
 If this is true for you, there are options.
 (There are always options!)
 This is a test that will show you the areas where you are weak and need to study for yourself before you can help your student with automaticity.
 Don’t neglect guiding your child while you learn!
 There’s something to be said for a child seeing his or her mom and dad learning new things.
 It shows them the value you place on education.
 If you need more help with GUM areas, you can work through one of the various worktexts or textbooks on the market, such as the ones referenced two paragraphs up from here.
 If you choose a hardcover (non-consumable) item, so much the better because you can easily us it to teach your son or daughter once you are done with it!

 For speech, you can simply follow IEW’s recommendations and build into your regular schoolwork a time for your students to share what they are learning with others.
 Take a look at the The Four Ds Es and Rs Compared.
 All of the last sections of these letters include a way for your students to share what they have learned.
 This is the basis of speech.
 You can do more as your kids get older.
 IEW’s Speech Bootcamp is a popular choice.
-You will want to do this sort of thing in a classroom or cooperative environment because it’s much more fun that way!
+You will want to do this sort of thing in a cooperative environment because it’s much more fun that way!
 You could also study great speeches and fabulous orators to learn what they do (or did) that made them so successful.
 Hewitt’s Lightning Lit-Speech course does this.
 The skill of Rhetoric is best saved for later on in a student’s career because there are seasons best suited for different things.
 Older high schoolers and college students are better at being able to analyze and synthesize information and then repackage it in some way.
 This lends itself to giving great speeches as well as writing interesting essays.
 There really is a time for everything under the sun!

 Coming back to the reading end of language arts, there is another aspect that must be addressed–comprehension.
 This skills can be done in a very natural manner much of the time.
-If your child is listening to a story, you can stop occasionally to ask the 5W and an H (Who, What, Where, When, Why, and How) questions of that lie at the heart of most comprehension tasks.
-At some point, though, most kids need to learn about comprehension skills in a very explicit manner.
+If your child is listening to a story, you can stop occasionally to ask the 5W and an H (Who, What, Where, When, Why, and How) questions of that lie at the basic level of most comprehension tasks.
+At some point, though, most kids need to learn more advanced comprehension skills in a very explicit manner.
 Some kids just don’t “get” subtleties and need to be shown specific strategies.
 Most need help with those upper stages of reading that we discussed earlier.
 (I really have to revise this “stream of consciousness” themed page into something more logical!)

 What do you do to help kids move from “learning to read” to “reading to learn” (from stage 2 to 3 of Chall’s hierarchy, and beyond)?
 One of the things you must do is go beyond the basic questions about who is doing what in the story or when or where the action is taking place.
 Kids need to move beyond the first level of Bloom’s Taxonomy of Learning and into the higher levels, beginning with ones that explore the purposes.
 Why did this or that happen?
 What else could have been done?
 What is the author really saying about the BIG ideas through this work?
 All of these types of questions ask the child to consider what they read and make connections to other things he knows.
 One way to teach this is by thorough discussion over the years using Teach the Classics, as mentioned above.
-Its sister product, Worldview Detective, will help with those tough author questions.
-Unfortunately, when the author is already dead, we can’t go back and ask him what he was thinking!
+Its sister product, Worldview Detective, will help with those tough questions about the author.
+Unfortunately, when an author is already dead, we can’t go back and ask him what he was thinking!
 For more information on how to grasp some of these deeper issues through classic works, look no further than Mortimer Adler’s How to Read a Book on Amazon, which is well worth the slow digestion needed.

 Another way to increase comprehension skills–while often increasing fluency for many students–is to assign timed passages.
 This only works well if you take the time to teach the student what he needs to be doing while he is reading.
 If he is still putting most of his brain power into decoding the words, it is too soon to begin anything but the very bare bones of basic comprehension work.
 You can ask a child who was in the story and what they did, but anything more will result in tears because it is hard work to decode every single word.
 By the time the child gets through a string of words, they have often forgotten what the sentence is about.
 For children who are at this stage in their “learning to read” they will benefit more from fluency practice than comprehension.
 However, you can certainly encourage this type of comprehension during your read aloud times!
 (Just so you know, nobody ever outgrows read aloud time!)
 You can also add layers of comprehension to those stories that your new or struggling reader has built sufficient fluency in, but not for stories that they have only approached once or twice.
 Dyslexic children need substantially more exposures to words and print before they will build fluency.
 Don’t give up!

 Another lovely option that I have used to good success for comprehension is Walking with Jesus published by the same people who reprinted the 1828 Dictionary, FACE.
-What’s nice about this program is that you don’t have to do it 4th grade as recommended by the publisher.
+What’s nice about this program is that you don’t have to do it in 4th grade as recommended by the publisher.
 In fact, with my dyslexic children, I took one quarter’s objectives and assignments each year over the course of 4 years, working to ensure that the student thoroughly understood the various strategies.
 We did this by following the curriculum for the first 9 weeks of a term, then applying those lessons to other works across his whole curriculum.
 So, if we were learning a K-W-L chart, I made sure that we used this in more places than just the passages directed in this curriculum.
 We did it with his science, his history, his geography, even his English.
 Walking with Jesus is sort of along the lines of a study skills program because it is meant to help ease the transition into the “reading to learn” stage of reading development.
 This page has samples for the teacher resource CD, which you definitely want, and the student book.
 In this curriculum, the student is guided through many different graphic organizers to help plan what he will write about on various topics.
 As I explained, while the title of the book and its chapter lessons focus on passages from the Bible, you can easily move from these into any information in the content areas.
 It’s a good find.
 Similar to Walking with Jesus is Writing Aids, from Tapestry of Grace, which could be effectively utilized by any student who needs to figure out how to organize his thoughts so he can write about a topic.
 I don’t recommend either of these before about 4th grade level.
 Wait longer if your student really isn’t reading fluently yet.

 The above information on the Arts of Language will get your child through most of his or her school years.
 All that remains is to read great works of literature, discuss them with someone, and write about what you have learned–all while backing up what you say with specific insights gleaned from the work in question.
 That’s pretty much what high school, and to an extent, early college literature teachers expect of their students.
 If you need guidance in these areas, you will want to go with one of the classical curriculum options, such as Omnibus from Veritas Press, which combines literature, history, and theology into one huge “class” each year for 6 terms.
 Personally, I feel that 7th grade is too early to begin their courses, but I’m a mother of sons, and it is well documented that boys mature at a slower rate than girls.
 This is another area when you are best served by waiting for puberty to be well underway before launching into the higher order thinking required.
 If you don’t, you will just spend a lot of time bashing heads!
 Another option for literature at this level is Janice Campbell’s Excellence in Literature series.
 Hewitt’s Lightning Lit is another strong choice.
 Of course, Sonlight and Tapestry of Grace are wonderful options as well.
 Ambleside Online is fabulous too.
 I have pros and cons for each of these as well (I’ll do a review of each of these on another page someplace), but when you come right down to brass tacks, what’s best for YOU and YOUR children will depend on YOUR family’s needs, goals, and preferences.
 One way to tell whether you might prefer one of these options over another is to look at their book lists.
 As stated earlier, there are so many wonderful titles “out there” and there’s no way any one person could tackle all of them.
 We have to choose!
 So I leave you with that–choose.
 Then give yourself the freedom to enjoy your choice.
 Homeschooling really is about the journey not the destination!